Maria Pappas is Treasurer of Cook County, Illinois, a post she has held since 1998. She was elected to a sixth four-year term in November of 2018.

 - Established an online system for mortgage companies and banks (third-party agents) to pay in bulk via wire payments.

-- Website content translated into 103 foreign languages with a click of a button.
+- Website content translated easily into 108 foreign languages.

 Pappas' website has enormous amounts of information about the property tax system, and her office designed cookcountytreasurer.com to be interactive and informative.
 Not only can taxpayers pay current and prior-year taxes online, they also can check payment status, search for refunds and check on exemptions.
-The website offers downloadable forms and applications, information on mortgage escrow, and answers to frequently asked questions, and the entire website can be translated into 103 languages.
+The website offers downloadable forms and applications, information on mortgage escrow, and answers to frequently asked questions.

 The office's phone system, 312.443.5100, gives assistance in English, Polish and Spanish.
-Taxpayers can determine payment status, search for refunds, and order applications to be faxed or mailed.
+As on the website, the phone system allows taxpayers to determine payment status, search for refunds going back 20 years and verify property tax exemptions.